 Agile (formerly A&K) Global Health has been working with the healthcare community in Kurdistan, Iraq since 2012.
 We identified very early in our collaboration with the Kurdistan Regional Government (KRG) Ministry of Health (MOH) the need for access to and funding for quality bone marrow transplant (BMT) procedures for Kurdish patients suffering from thalassemia, an inherited blood disorder common in the region.
 Drawing upon our experience managing complex clinical pathways for patients whose care requires synchronized local and overseas attention, and our deep connections to specialized medical expertise within our Indian treatment network, we designed a comprehensive program to facilitate Kurdish thalassemia patients through BMT at select Indian hospitals.
 In November 2013, the KRG MOH contracted Agile to begin implementing this initiative through our offices in Erbil, Dohuk, and Sulaymaniyah.

 For more information about putting our ideas to work for your organization or patient population, please contact us.

-For regular updates on Agile Global Health’s ongoing initiatives, and the earliest announcements of our new and upcoming projects in healthcare management, follow our blog and social media channels (Facebook, LinkedIn, Twitter).
+For regular updates on Agile’s ongoing initiatives, and the earliest announcements of our new and upcoming projects in healthcare management, follow our blog and social media channels (Facebook, LinkedIn, Twitter).